stealth/greenday/README.md

 The person of which the DGC is checked at shop-entry, bar, club or travel has no way to make sure the verifier is not using a patched app to store and possibly sell all information it gets out of the QR code.
 As a bonus, the id-card's name is matched with that data.
-Just imagine the power of border control capabilities in the hand of underpayed security guards at concert halls.
-Checking passports, id-cards (and now DGCs) is a task that should only be executed by gov authorities, in particular if the data is made of bits.
+Just imagine the power of border control capabilities in the hand of under-payed security guards at concert halls.
+Checking passports, id-cards (and now DGCs) is a task that should only be executed by Gov authorities, in particular if the data is made of bits.